rohanpatel711/CMPT370-Intermediate-Software-Engineering/Milestones and Documentation/Milestone 1.md

 ## Technology requirements
 So far we have decided to make a website, which will require HTML/CSS and Javascript.
 Storing all the user information will require a possible SQL database.
 We are still deciding whether to use or not any kind of web framework(Bootstrap, Ruby JS, Django).
 We will also require a staging environment to host/deploy the website.

-## Action Plan
-We planned, designed and made the initial looks for the home and login pages.
-Shubh and Rohan designed the Home page.
-Alavi and Saiduzzaman designed the Login page.
-We will pick a design and work the project around it.